ethereum/builder-specs/specs/deneb/builder.md

 #### Blinded block processing

-Relays verify signed blinded beacon blocks as before, with the additional requirement that they must construct `SignedBlobSidecar` objects with the KZG commitment inclusion proof before gossiping the blobs alongside the unblinded block.
+Relays verify signed blinded beacon blocks as before, with the additional requirement that they must construct `BlobSidecar` objects with the KZG commitment inclusion proof before gossiping the blobs alongside the unblinded block.